- Stillborn vs. Stillbirth

 - Delivery of the fetus.
 Depending on the stage of pregnancy, the fetus may be delivered by induction of labor or by dilation and evacuation (dilation of the cervix and removal of the fetus from the womb) if the stillbirth occurs in the second trimester.
 Cesarean delivery may also be an option for some women.

 - Examination of the fetus and search for causes of stillbirth.
-This can include examination of the fetus or the amniotic fluid to try to determine the reason for the stillbirth.
-It is important to do this to try to determine if there are conditions or factors that might place future pregnancies at risk.
+This can include an examination of the fetus or the amniotic fluid to try to determine the reason for the stillbirth.
+It is important to do this to try to determine if some conditions or factors might place future pregnancies at risk.

 - Management of risk factors.
-If medical reasons or risk factors are present that might put future pregnancies at risk, the mother can work with her health care team to try to minimize risk for future pregnancies.
+If medical reasons or risk factors are present that might put future pregnancies at risk, the mother can work with her healthcare team to try to minimize the risk for future pregnancies.

 - Coping with grief.
-Emotional support and grief counseling is another important part of treatment of the mother.
+Emotional support and grief counseling are other important parts of the treatment of the mother.